 Sell Your Movie: A New Distribution Model For Indie Film

-I’ve chatted with a few heavy-hitting friends in the industry and there is talk about what I’m going to call the “no-man’s-land” of indie movie budgets.
-This describes is a budget range from roughly 1M-10M that is becoming increasingly difficult to finance.
+I’ve chatted with a few heavy-hitting friends in the industry, and there is talk about what I will call the “no-man’s-land” of indie movie budgets.
+This is a budget range from roughly 1M-10M that is becoming increasingly difficult to finance.

 Tax credits and other deals aside, this is due (in large part) to changes in how movie distribution is shifting from a B2B to a B2C paradigm.
 This makes generating enough revenue to recoup the initial film investment challenging.

 Indie film financing was always a crap shoot.
-But take away potential sales channels and add the fact that technology now permits virtually anyone to make a decent looking movie, and you can understand why it’s difficult to sell your movie.
+But remove potential sales channels and add that technology allows virtually anyone to make a decent-looking movie.
+You can understand why it’s challenging to sell your film.

-On the micro budget level however, there isn’t enough money up-front to pay these folks what they were formally worth.
+On the micro-budget level, however, there isn’t enough money up-front to pay these folks what they were formally worth.
 So there are a few options.
-Hire less people.
+Hire fewer people.
 Hire non-union folks.
-And offer to pay Teamsters deferred pay with the added bonus of copy and credit.
-(I’m adding some humor here – but can you imagine trying to offer a Teamster deferred pay?)
+And offer to pay Teamsters deferred pay with the bonus of copy and credit.
+(I’m adding some humor here – but can you imagine trying to provide a Teamster deferred income?)

 So what does this mean for you and your movies?

-Well just look at the music industry.
+Well, look at the music industry.
 Recording studios and record companies took a nose dive.
 But that hasn’t stopped people from making music or making money making music.
-Instead of asking some idiot in a suit for permission to make music, musicians can now find their audiences, build a following and sell their music… Without a middle man – globally.
+Instead of asking some idiot in a suit for permission to make music, musicians can now find their audiences, build a following and sell their music… Without a middleman – globally.

-Do good work and people will notice.
-Do bad work, and well, you still have the opportunity to find the 20 people in the world who think you’re brilliant.
+Do good work, and people will notice.
+Do bad work, and you still have the opportunity to find the 20 people in the world who think you’re brilliant.
 And in terms of pay structure – I made a joke earlier about deferred pay.
-But I am not totally opposed to some well structured back end deals.
+But I am not opposed to some well-structured back-end deals.

-Of course, as we all know there is no guarantee that any movie project will make money.
-So for you and me and most indies, it will take roughly two years of hustle to churn out a movie that you can be proud of.
-And all your hustle will help when it comes time to sell your movie.
+Of course, as we all know, no movie project is guaranteed to make money.
+So for you and me and most indies, it will take roughly two years of hustle to churn out a movie you can be proud of.
+And all your hustle will help when it comes time to sell your film.